ijemmao/dartmouth-naps/README.md

 ##### Add Places To Map AsyncTask

-Because the near 1,000+ coordinates that define the place `Polygon`s defined in `PlaceUtil` would likely weigh down the main UI thread more than it should, the process of looping through these coordinates and adding them to `PolygonOPtions` objects was offloaded to `AddPlacesToMapAT`, which then adds them to the `GoogleMap` in `onPostExecute()`.
+Because the near 1,000+ coordinates that define the place `Polygon`s defined in `PlaceUtil` would likely weigh down the main UI thread more than it should, the process of looping through these coordinates and adding them to `PolygonOptions` objects was offloaded to `AddPlacesToMapAT`, which then adds them to the `GoogleMap` in `onPostExecute()`.

 ### Controller